TallKite/linnstrument-firmware/README.md

   *All this assumes your synths are MPE-compatible and can handle midi channels independently.
 If not, each group synth must be replaced by up to 16 separate synths, each receiving only 1 midi channel.*

-  *Midi grouping CCs are sent before locator CCs, so that locator CCs can be filtered out.*
+  *Grouping CCs are sent before locating CCs, so that locating CCs can be filtered out.*

 TUNING TABLE MODE WITH RECHANNELING